 This tracking ability can also be handy at virtual conferences, where CE credits can be awarded based on who watched educational videos to the end.

-Tools to Measure Event Engagement
+Event Technology Tools to Measure Engagement

 Whether your video content is live streamed or pre-recorded, you can use EventMobi’s Video Analytics Table to track both the number and the duration of views.
 EventMobi’s Video Analytics Graph also helps to visualize engagement metrics for those who like to absorb information at a glance.